-All players in all divisions play 3 rounds of golf on 3 different courses daily (54 holes total) with players from their respective Flight.
+All players in all divisions play 3 rounds of golf – one each on Sunriver Resorts Meadows, Woodlands and Crosswater – with players from their respective Flight.
 In the Competitive Divisions, the rules as defined by the USGA Rules of Golf will govern play.
 All disputes regarding any aspect of tournament play will be reviewed by the Rules Committee.
 All committee rulings are final.

 The PacAm offers a Division for golfers of every skill level.
 Find the Division that works best for you and your group of friends.